pombase/canto/root/docs/md/canto_admin/setup.md

 way to do that is to use the "dcanto" shell function defined in the [installation](installation) section.
-Only three host directories (`canto`, `data` and `import_export`) are visible inside the container so reading and writing of files should be via that directory.
+Only three host directories (`canto`, `data` and `import_export`) are visible inside the container so reading and writing of files should be via those directories.
+In particular, datasets for loading should be added to your `import_export` as created in the [installation](installation) step.

-eg. instead of:
+So for example to load a genes file when Canto is running via a Docker container, instead of:

     ./script/canto_load.pl --genes genes_file.tsv --for-taxon 4896

-run:
+use this command:

     dcanto ./script/canto_load.pl --genes /import_export/genes_file.tsv --for-taxon 4896

 ## Creating users